infinum/eightshift-docs/website/docs/basics/blocks-styles.md

   // Regular component implementation
 </div>
 ```
-Now that we have helpers in place let's see how they are working and what features they have to offer.
+Now that we have helpers in place let's see how they work and what features they offer.

 ## Details

-CSS variables helper work in a combination of 2 helpers. `outputCssVariables` helper will output all CSS variables set in your blocks/component manifest and `getUnique` helper will make sure that variables are only applied to the correct block/component.
+CSS variables helper consists of 2 helpers. `outputCssVariables` helper will output all CSS variables set in your blocks/component manifest and `getUnique` helper will make sure that variables are applied only to the correct block/component.

 If you check your rendered website you can see that you have something like this:
 ```html